erikaduan/introductory_maths/README.md

 + The Julia version used is `julia version 1.7.3`.

 ## Guide to writing mathematical proofs
 Writing mathematical proofs might feel archaic but they are a great way to help you reason why mathematical concepts should behave consistently (and not just because your textbook says so).
-There are multiple approaches you can take to proving a mathematical statement or concept.
+There are multiple approaches to proving a mathematical statement or concept.
+Sadly, there is no magical rule to selecting the correct method for each scenario - mathematicians often have to try multiple approaches before they find the right one.

 **Direct proof**
 + Occurs when you need to prove that A and B are equivalent.